clusterfudge/silica/docs/developer/memory_proxy_service.md

    ```

    This will:
-   - Create the dokku app if it doesn't exist
+   - Push the code to dokku (creating the app automatically on first push)
    - Set all configuration variables
-   - Push the deployment to dokku
    - Deploy the service

 3. **Check status**: